mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 {{"demo": "ColumnVirtualizationGrid.js", "bg": "inline"}}

-You can disable column virtualization by calling `apiRef.current.unstable_setColumnVirtualization(false)`, or by setting the column buffer to the number of total columns.
+You can disable column virtualization by calling `apiRef.current.unstable_setColumnVirtualization(false)`, or by setting the [`columnBufferPx`](/x/api/data-grid/data-grid/#data-grid-prop-columnBufferPx) to a high value.

 ## Disable virtualization